 What You'll Need...

-To make my gluten free blueberry cake, you will start by whisking the dry ingredients together in a small bowl.
-Then, using your mixer, cream the butter with the sugar and, once that’s done, add in the vanilla extract and yogurt.
+To make my single layer blueberry cake, you will start by whisking the dry ingredients together in a small bowl.
+Then, using your mixer, cream the butter with the sugar and, once that's done, add in the vanilla extract and yogurt.

 Next, just fold in your dry ingredients and carefully stir in the berries.
-I typically use frozen blueberries, since I almost always have some in my freezer, but it should work just as well with fresh berries.
-Be sure to coat your berries in just a bit of flour to keep them from sinking to the bottom of the cake.
+I tend to use frozen blueberries, since I almost always have some in my freezer, but have tested the cake with fresh berries too and it should work just as well.

-I highly recommend serving this cake at your next brunch.
+I highly recommend serving this single layer blueberry cake at your next brunch.
 It looks beautiful and tastes even better, with minimal effort required.
-I’d call that a win!
+I'd call that a win!

 Blueberry Cake - Gluten Free, Eggless

 - 1 ½ cups (222g) gluten free flour blend

 - ½ cup (113g) unsalted butter room temperature

 - ½ cup (113g) Greek yogurt room temperature